 Spartan College Cost: Tulsa AAS and BS Professional Pilot, the A&P Track, and Veteran Benefits

-Spartan College of Aeronautics and Technology in Tulsa Oklahoma offers two professional pilot pathways (AAS at $95K to $110K, BS at $125K to $150K) and a separate Aviation Maintenance A&P programme at $42K to $52K.
+Spartan College of Aeronautics and Technology in Tulsa Oklahoma offers two professional pilot pathways (an Aviation Flight AAS advertised at as little as 17 months, and a BS completion track) plus a separate Aviation Maintenance A&P programme.
+Spartan quotes all-in pricing at enrolment rather than publishing it; the verifiable public anchors are tuition and fees of about $20,940 per year (2025-26) and a published estimated four-year cost of attendance of $166,132.
 The school is one of the strongest VA-approved Part 141 institutions in the United States, with full Yellow Ribbon participation and a Tulsa cost-of-living tailwind that materially reduces total cost-of-attendance versus Florida or California competitors.

 Yellow RibbonFull participantVeteran tuition coverage above GI Bill cap

-Spartan's Associate of Applied Science in Professional Pilot is the school's most popular flight programme.
-The 20-month curriculum takes a zero-time student through Private Pilot, Instrument Rating, Commercial Single-Engine, Commercial Multi-Engine, CFI Initial, CFI Instrument (CFII), and Multi-Engine Instructor (MEI) ratings.
+Spartan's Associate of Applied Science flight programme is the school's most popular pilot track.
+The curriculum, advertised as completable in as little as 17 months, takes a zero-time student through Private Pilot, Instrument Rating, Commercial Single-Engine, Commercial Multi-Engine, CFI Initial, CFI Instrument (CFII), and Multi-Engine Instructor (MEI) ratings.
 The programme combines flight training with general-education credits sufficient to award an AAS associate degree, which is a meaningful career-development advantage versus pure flight-academy alternatives that do not award accredited degrees.

 BS Professional Pilot: the R-ATP 1,000-hour pathway

 Spartan's Bachelor of Science in Professional Pilot is a degree-completion programme that builds on the AAS by adding two years of upper-division coursework in aviation management, aviation safety, advanced aerodynamics, and aviation regulatory frameworks.
-The full programme runs 36 to 40 months for a zero-time student or 16 to 20 months for a student entering with an AAS or transferable equivalent credit.
-Total tuition and flight fees: $125,000 to $150,000.
+The full programme runs roughly 36 to 40 months for a zero-time student or 16 to 20 months for a student entering with an AAS or transferable equivalent credit.
+As with the AAS, Spartan quotes total tuition and flight fees at enrolment; the college's published estimated four-year cost of attendance for Fall 2025 entrants is $166,132 including living costs, which is the best public anchor for the full bachelor track.

 The primary financial justification for the BS over the AAS is the R-ATP 1,000-hour eligibility under 14 CFR 61.160 (the AAS only qualifies for R-ATP 1,250 hours, and the standard ATP without aviation degree requires the full 1,500 hours).
 The 250-hour additional reduction from BS over AAS translates to roughly 6 to 12 months of saved CFI time-building at typical hour-logging rates, which can offset $25,000 to $50,000 in opportunity cost of delayed regional airline first-officer income.
 For a career-pilot focused on the fastest realistic path to a regional first-officer seat with the accredited degree credential, the BS is typically the better-value choice.